xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/integrating-with-identity-service.md

 To check rolesClaimName value, decode the ID token.
 [Here](https://docs.xebialabs.com/v.22.2/deploy/concept/deploy-oidc-with-keycloak/#test-public-rest-apis) you can find how to fetch token.
-To Decode ID token you can use this [jwt](https://jwt.io/).
-RolesClaimName is the roles path from decoded value.
+Use [jwt](https://jwt.io/) to decode ID token.
+Get the roles path from decoded value - this is rolesClaimName.

 ## 3. Deploy XLD
 1. Deploy XLD and navigate to the Deploy site in the browser.
 Log in with `admin` user and add the role(s) from the Identity Service user to XLD as a principal.
 For example, if you are using user with `account-admin` role, this role should be added as principal.